CUNY-CL/yoyodyne-pretrained/configs/README.md

-The files in this directory are example YAML configuration files showing Yoyodyne's use with various pre-trained encoders.
+The files in this directory are example YAML configuration files showing Yoyodyne Pretrained's use with various architectures, including:

-Pre-trained encoders:

 -   [byT5 (`google/byt5-base`)](https://huggingface.co/google/byt5-base)
 -   [mBERT